-Place the decorative firefront in front of the fire and slide the ashpan door into place.
-The firefront shown in these instructions may be different to the one supplied with the appliance.
+Place the firefront directly in front of the fire and slide the ashpan door into place.

+Do not use any firefront other than the one supplied with the appliance.
+The firefront shown in these instructions may differ from the one supplied with the appliance.

-14.0 TESTING AND COMMISSIONING
+10.0 TESTING AND COMMISSIONING